Coronavirus digest: Spain to start Johnson & Johnson rollout | DW | 22.04.2021

 Spain is set to administer its first doses of Johnson & Johnson's coronavirus vaccine on Thursday, Health Minister Carolina Darias said.

-The news comes after the European Medicines Agency (EMA) gave it their green light on Tuesday, though the EU drug regulator acknowledges that extremely rare cases of blood clots are "possible."
+The news comes after the European Medicines Agency (EMA) gave it the green light on Tuesday, though the EU drug regulator acknowledges that extremely rare cases of blood clots are "possible."

 Authorities on Wednesday allocated 146,000 J&J shots that had been kept in storage.